Best Portable Camping Toilets In 2021

 - Weight10 pounds

-At the most basic level of necessity, the Rothco model comes with function, and a budgeter’s price.
+At the most basic level of necessity, Rothco Camping Commode comes with function and a budgeter’s price.
 They focus on military and survival items, giving you a basic design with waste bag attachment capabilities without flashy features.
 This unit doesn’t include a lid; you will want to remove waste bags and dispose of them immediately.
 If you’re all about the minimalist lifestyle on your camping trips, this is the perfect portable toilet model for you and your needs.

 Basic, no-hassle design